-This system was dreamed of many years ago, and we started to develop it in mid-to-late 2019.
+This system was dreamed of many years ago, and we started to develop it in mid 2019.
 To see our hard work come to fruition, and to have it in your hands now, is incredibly rewarding.
 Let’s create a league!

 This article is the first part of a two-part tutorial to help you get started with OpenSports leagues.